-The articles which most caught our readers’ attention in 2017.
+The articles which most caught our readers’ attention this year: here are DivorcedMom’s most popular articles of 2017.

 From narcissists, discovering valuable lessons after divorce, loving toxic men and affairs, we’ve chosen the best of DivorcedMoms from 2017 for you.

 DivorcedMoms 12 Most Popular Articles Of 2017

 These are the ways in which narcissistic men are different from the rest.
 Watch out for any

 of these behaviors or mental patterns, and you’ll be able to protect your heart from the wrong

 If you’ve been left, hopefully, you’ve learned that healing and doing the needed work to

 rebuild your life is completely up to you.